 A will passes your property to specific individuals after your death.
 It can provide specific gifts of personal items as well as general gifts to groups of people.
 A simple will contains no trusts.
-The purpose of all wills is to give these gifts to your beneficiaries after probate is completed (i.e. all wills go through the probate process).
+The purpose of all wills is to give these gifts to your beneficiaries after probate is completed (all wills go through the probate process).
 Often parents of minor or disabled children create a will with a trust which manages the children’s inheritance should the parents pass away.
 The trust can provide for heath, welfare and education as well as other needs.
 Without a trust, a minor’s inheritance will typically be held in a conservatorship which is costly to establish and the remaining inheritance is distributed in full to the minor when s/he reaches the age of 18.
 Although many parents are in the process of building wealth, it is important to remember that the assets children inherit include: equity from the family home, proceeds from a life insurance policy and settlements from wrongful death claims.
 Rates for a simple will are generally $200 per will/ per person.

 Revocable Living Trusts

 Revocable living trusts are effective and useful estate planning tools.
 Such trusts are used to avoid probate or to eliminate potential estate taxes.
 Revocable Living Trusts can be used to manage your property while you are living and therefore, are an effective way of planning for incapacity.
 They can hold property for minor children, ensuring that a trusted individual manages funds for the child until s/he is old enough to receive the resources.